aferust/opencvd/README.md

 ## GC-free version
 * Experimental gc-free version [opencvdnogc](https://gitlab.com/aferust/opencvdnogc) can be found here.

-## Important note
+## Some notes
+* All instances of Mat and some types are allocated by C++ must be free-ed using Destroy().
+There may be some examples that I forgot to call Destroy.
+To be sure please take a look at the cpp files.
+If there are "new"s or "malloc"s, you have to call Destroy() explicitly.
-Please always use git repo (~master) which is up to date.
+* Please always use git repo (~master) which is up to date.
 The library on the dub repo only exists for increasing the visibility of the library.

 ## Requirements
 Opencvd requires the following packages to build: